luisdavid64/MRI-Implicit-Neural-Representations/README.md

 python src/train_kspace_multiscale.py --config path/to/config --data_samples path/to/data_samples
 ```

-Note that the clustering setup must be included in the config as in [this file](./src/config/local/config_fourier_multiscale.yaml)

 # Config Parameters

 The configuration file is the main entry point to modify the behavior of the INR during training.